 The arithmetic effect of a step is represented by a set of assignments of expressions to cells.
 The expressions are Presburger formulas, possibly conditional, operating on constants and cell values.
+Thus, an unconditional formula is a sum of terms where each term is a constant or a cell or the product of a constant and a cell.
+A conditional formula chooses one of two such sums depending on a Presburger condition, which is a comparison between two Presburger formulas.
 It is also possible to state that a cell is set to an unknown value.
 For example, consider a step (an instruction) that increments the register A and sets the Z flag if the result is zero.
-The effect is represented by the two assignments A' = A + 1 and Z' = if A+1 = 0 then 1 else 0, where a prime indicates the new value of a cell, so A' = new value of A.
+The effect is represented by the two assignments A' = A + 1 and Z' = if A + 1 = 0 then 1 else 0, where a prime indicates the new value of a cell, so A' = new value of A.

-The Presburger formalism could in fact model any Presburger relationship between the "before" and "after" values of the cells, for example $A = A^{\prime} - 1$.
-We use only the functional form (new value = function of old values) to allow other analyses such as constant propagation.
+The Presburger formalism could in fact model any Presburger relationship between the "before" and "after" values of the cells, for example A = A' - 1.
+We use only the functional form (new value = function of old values) to allow other analyses such as def-use chaining or constant propagation.

 Each CFG edge has a precondition that is a Presburger formula that must be true when this edge is executed.
 Thus, the precondition is a necessary condition for executing the edge, but perhaps not a sufficient one.
 For example, consider a step that decrements register B, jumps to another step if the result is not zero, and otherwise continues to the next step in address order.
-The edge to the next step has the precondition B = 0 while the edge for the jump has the precondition $B \neq 0$.
-An unknown precondition is represented by the constant true.
+The edge to the next step has the precondition B = 0 while the edge for the jump has the precondition $B \neq 0$ .
+A precondition that is unknown (or too complex to be analysed) is represented by the constant true.

 Since our aim is only to find loop bounds (not, for example, numerical errors such as division by zero), we only model those instructions and storage-cells that are likely to be used for loop counters.
 For floating-point instructions we only model the side-effects on the integer computation.
-On the ADSP-21020 for example, where any 32-bit general register can be used for integer computation or floating-point computation, the result of a floating-point computation is considered to be unknown.
+On the ADSP-21020 for example, where any 32-bit general register can be used for integer computation or floating-point computation, a floatingpoint computation is considered to yield an unknown register value.